Hemochromatosis: Everything You Need to Look Out For

 Introduction

 Have you been experiencing heart issues, fatigue, and weakness?
 If yes, then you might get tested for hemochromatosis.
 It is a genetic disorder determined by the massive absorption of iron from the diet, causing a dangerous accumulation of iron in the tissues and organs of the body.
 While iron is an important component for several bodily functions, iron levels that are excessive can prove to be toxic and lead to various health complications.
-If you suspect that you might be suffering from hemochromatosis, then you must consult The Calcutta Medical Research Institute in Kolkata, one of the best multispeciality hospitals offering the most exceptional and amazing patient care including healthcare services.
+If you suspect that you might be suffering from hemochromatosis, then you must consult a neonatologist in Kolkata at the Calcutta Medical Research Institute, one of the best multispeciality hospitals offering the most exceptional patient care, including healthcare services.

 In this blog, we will dive deep into the complexities of hemochromatosis, which also includes its causes, symptoms, diagnosis, and treatment options.